RoliSoft/WSL-Distribution-Switcher/README.md

 * ~~Check whether extracting the SquashFS files from within ISO images to a rootfs works as well as Docker's rootfs tarballs.
 If so, implement new installer to automate it.~~ Done, installer now supports SquashFS images as the first argument.

+* ~~Implement hooks, so patches can be applied to fix WSL issues on a per-image basis, or just user-specific ones, such as preinstalling a few packages.~~ Done, see section "Post-install hook scripts".

 * Figure out if it's possible to attach the Linux-specific metadata from outside of WSL, so then tarballs can be extracted and processed without invoking WSL.

-* Implement hooks, so patches can be applied to fix WSL issues on a per-image basis, or just user-specific ones, such as preinstalling a few packages.

 ## Troubleshooting

-* __no root rights / no `sudo` / `su -l` returns `Authentication failure`__
+* __no root rights / no `sudo` / `su -l` fails with `Authentication failure`__

 The script migrates both your regular user and root's password, however, for some reason I found it to be not working perfectly with all distributions in case of root.